jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 make dex saves to avoid the 30 foot section of tree crashing to the ground), and Gertruda met her end as a bloody pile of gore after Indigo ripped her to shreds.

+## CH 5. - The “Old” Windmill

+After the carnage from the fight with two vampire spawn subsided, the party regrouped and welcomed a new face into the fold.
+Allysia, the lone surviving scout among the group you all witnessed get slaughtered, is a half-elf monk born in Vallaki but ostracized early in her life for her mixed heritage.
+Since then she has grown up in the wilds of Barovia making friends, or at least contacts, among the less civilized inhabitants of the valley.

+The party decided to burn the bodies of the two vampires and stay the night under the cover of the trees.
+In the morning, the party began their westward trek once more.
+Emerging from the forest, they found themselves descending into a valley within the valley.
+The road wound around rolling hills toward a tattered looking windmill in the distance at the foot of the wooded foothills beneath Mount Baratok.

+The windmill stood on a small hill at the very bottom of the valley.
+You came first to a rickety picket fence gate with a small sign that was hanging by only one chain.
+The words had been scratched out, but Indigo though he could make out the word “Old”.
+One of the ravens perched on the fence nearby warned you to leave and go to Vallaki, but the party did not listen.

+Approaching the windmill, you all saw 4 stones standing vertically in a circle about 30 yards to the southwest of the windmill.
+Upon investigation, you could see that they were all very old and covered in moss and each one had a distinct symbol carved into the top.

+Approaching the windmill, you could hear a faint rumbling, grinding noise coming from the open window on the second story.
+Indigo and Allysia decided to investigate, using the scaffolding encircling the windmill up to the second floor.
+They saw an older woman working a grinding stone and several bags of a white powdery substance.

+Allysia attempted to ride Indigo, in the shape of a massive spider, up to the third floor window, but unfortunately it was too gross, and she fell and landed with a crash on the scaffolding.
+The old woman was alerted and came to the door to see who was there.

+When the door opened, you were all greeted by a woman calling herself Bella and invited into the cramped first floor of the windmill.
+You noticed a stone oven on one wall with several dozen pies baking inside, lots of bags and containers of various ingredients, a small rack of chicken cages, and a large barrel of viscous black liquid sitting next to the kitchen table in the center of the room.
+Indigo, using detect magic, could sense divination magic coming from the barrel.

+Bella told you about her and her sisters’ pie baking venture—how she and her sister Ofalia baked the pies and Morgantha (Granny) sold them in Barovia—and she also mentioned some troubles with an orphanage in Vallaki that had been weighing on them.
+She asked your assistance in checking on the orphanage and, if possible, bringing some of the orphans back to the windmill to be taken care of.
+She said she worried that if Morgantha got back and they still hadn’t heard from their friend, Vasili, that she would go herself, which would be far too dangerous a journey for an old woman like her.

+The party asked to see the rest of the windmill and Bella took you all up to the second floor where the grinding wheel was located.
+You saw a box full of bones on the ground and when asked about it, Bella said they grind the animal bones they have leftover and scatter the powder in the garden to help the soil health.
+Allysia attempted to sneak up the stairs to the third floor, but Bella noticed her and beckoned her back downstairs, worried that the characters would see her “Granny Panties”.

+The party all said goodbye to Bella—after taking several of the pies she offered—and went outside.
+After Allysia shared what she saw with Musu, saying that she didn’t recognize some of the bones, he charged back to the house and demanded to see the bones himself.
+Bella took him back upstairs where he examined the box, but he was unable to identify any of the bones as human.
+He apologized and left with the rest of the group.

+Indigo, ever suspicious, transformed into a tiny spider and crawled once more up to the third floor window to see what he could find.
+He looked in on, presumably, the sisters’ bedroom.
+Against the far wall, he spotted two small crates, each containing a child locked behind a set of bars.

+He guided the party down the road, out of view of the windmill, before telling you all what he saw.
+It was decided to take a short rest and then return to free the children and deal with Bella and her sister.
+Indigo opted to scale the windmill once more to look in on the children while the rest of the party charged the front door.
+Upon realizing she was under attack, Bella’s façade melted away, revealing a bent old crone with a hooked nose, long tangled hair, woven with animal bones and feathers, and a string of small skulls draped around her waist.

+Indigo saw through the third floor window that the crates with the children had been moved somewhere.
+He saw Bella rush up the stairs to call for her sister, before seeing him (giant spider) outside the window and running back downstairs.
+A moment later, a second old crone emerged from the trapdoor in the attic.
+She swiped at Indigo through the window and then she also fled down the stairs.

+Unable to enter the third floor window, Indigo went back to the second floor, turned back into a human and entered to join the fray.
+Bella took several hits and was knocked prone by Sabine’s thunderous smite, but as the party closed in on her, she vanished.
+Several attempts were made to attack the spot where she had been, but none successfully hit.
+Ofalia engaged the party at the top of the stairs and was quickly flanked by Indigo from behind, and the rest of the party in front of her.
+She retreated behind the grinding stone on the second floor.

 ## Player characters